Itinerary for Magpie Packraft Expedition

 - use the stoves, water filters, and gear maintenance

-By the end of the day you’ll be packed and geared up like a pro.
+By mid-morning you’ll be packed and geared up like a pro.

-Days 4 to 6 – Packrafting, hiking, rappelling and navigating
+Days 3 to 4 – Packrafting, hiking, and navigating

-There are several route options to get to Lake Magpie.
+We can choose from a few route options to get to Lake Magpie.
 This area has no established campsites or trails.
-Our guides will help you find the best route to take us from the drop off point to the river.
-Everyone will have a chance to learn and/or use map and compass-based triangulation techniques, GPS techniques and route planning.
+Your guides will help you find the best route to take us from the drop off point to the river.
+Everyone will have a chance to learn and use map and compass-based navigation techniques and GPS.